 Alcohol, cigarettes, caffeine and drugs (recreational and pharmaceutical) are all toxins that your liver has to deal with which can overload your system.

 However, don’t stop taking medications before first discussing with your GP.

 Avoid exposure to toxins in your workplace or home by wearing protective gloves, glasses and appropriate garments whenever handling chemicals or toxins.

 Try to reduce the number of chemicals you use at home and always read labels on cleaning solutions and gardening products.

-There are some great environmentally friendly products these days that you can use to replace the usual toxin-heavy choices.
+There are some great environmentally friendly products these days that you can use to replace toxin-heavy options.

 If you want an informed opinion on which ‘green’ household cleaners work the best, see what Wendy has to say in her eco-friendly blog at Moral Fibre.

 In terms of food, clean up your diet and go back to basics.